github-community-gitam/EPOCH4.0-CProject/README.md

-# 📘 C Mini Projects – Devarc
+# C Mini Projects

-Welcome to this C Mini Projects repository! 🚀
+Welcome to this C Mini Projects repository!
 This repo is part of the Devarc initiative by the GITAM GitHub Club and contains simple starter-level **C programs** that contributors can improve and enhance.

 Each program is intentionally basic so contributors can rewrite, optimise, or expand features **inside the existing programs**.

 ---

-## 📂 Projects Included
+## Projects Included

 This repository currently contains the following C mini-programs: